Checking out the Kardia Mobile device and wondering if this is worth exploring further?

 My Cardiologist Recommended it to me

 I have been using this since my cardiologist recommended it to me in October 2016.
-It is now 2019 and I still find Kardia Mobile useful.
+It is now 2019 and I still find the Kardia Mobile device useful along with the Kardia Mobile App.

 Here you will learn about my own personal case study of why this was recommended to me by my cardiologist as well as how I use this in different situations.